-US Navy warship sidelined with COVID-19 outbreak
+US Navy warship sidelined with coronavirus outbreak

-WASHINGTON (AP) — A U.S. Navy warship has paused its deployment to South America because of a coronavirus outbreak, the Navy said Friday.
+WASHINGTON — A U.S. Navy warship has paused its deployment to South America because of a coronavirus outbreak, the Navy said Friday.

 The USS Milwaukee, a litorral combat ship, is staying in port at Naval Station Guantanamo Bay, where it had stopped for a scheduled port visit.
-It began its deployment from Mayport, Fla., on December 14 and was heading into the U.S. Southern Command region.
+It began its deployment from Mayport, Florida, on Dec.
+14 and was heading into the U.S. Southern Command region.

-The Navy said in a statement that the ship’s crew is “100% immunized” and that all of those who tested positive for COVID-19 have been isolated on the ship away from other crew members.
+The Navy said in a statement that the ship’s crew is “100% immunized” and that all of those who tested positive for the coronavirus have been isolated on the ship away from other crew members.
 The number of crew testing positive was not disclosed.
 The ship has a crew of a little more than 100.

 The Navy said that “a portion” of those infected are having mild symptoms, and that the specific variant is not yet known.
 COVID-19 cases have surged across the country as a result of the highly contageous omicron variant.